michaelkotelnikov/rhacm-workshop/03.Application_Lifecycle/README.md

 # Exercise 3 - Application Lifecycle

 In this exercise you will deploy a demo application onto the managed cluster using Red Hat Advanced Cluster Management for Kubernetes.
-You will manage the application versions, and use cluster labels to configure placement mechanisms.
+You will manage the application versions and use cluster labels to configure placement mechanisms.

 In this exercise you will try to deploy an application that manages two versions -